 When quarterly, semi-annual, or annual reporting is authorized by the Department, you must file your return prior to the 20th day of the month following the collection

 period.
-Call the Department's Tax Information and Assistance line at 850-488-6800 Monday-Friday, excluding holidays, if you qualify and would like to request an
+Call the Department's Taxpayer Assistance at 850-488-6800 Monday-Friday, excluding holidays, if you qualify and would like to request an

 alternative filing period.

 Taxpayers who paid $20,000 or more in pollutants tax during the most recent state fiscal year (July 1 - June 30) are required to file and pay electronically